evennia/evennia/docs/source/Howto/Starting/Starting-Part1.md

 - [Django-girls' Intro to the Command line for different OS:es](https://tutorial.djangogirls.org/en/intro_to_command_line/)

+> Note that we only use forward-slashes `/` to show file system paths in this documentation.
+Windows users need
+> to convert this to back-slashes `\` in their heads.

 ### A MUD client

 You might already have a MUD-client you prefer.
 Check out the [grid of supported clients](../../Setup/Client-Support-Grid) for aid.